feranmiba/fitness/README.md

 # About

-This is a fitness web app
-It is design to help people about health matters and bring them closer to alot of people who have the same goal as them.
+This fitness web application is designed to assist individuals with health-related concerns and connect them with a community of like-minded individuals sharing similar wellness goals.

 # Built with